not-matthias/code-protection-lightning-talk/PITCHME.md

 ### Pros

-- More effort to remove it
+- It takes time to remove it
 - It's hard to reverse without a debugger

 ---

 ### Cons

-- Bad Performance
+- Performance
 - Only good when combined

 ---